alessandrocapialbi/Sports-Tournament-Scheduling/README.md

 - Runtime is measured as the floor of actual execution time
 - If a solution is non-optimal (objective > N or no solution found), runtime is set to the timeout value
 - For SAT, optimization mode is only run for smaller instances (N ≤ 10) due to computational complexity

-## Troubleshooting

-If you encounter issues:

-1. Ensure you're running commands from the `/cdmo` directory
-2. Verify the Docker container has sufficient resources
-3. Check that input parameters are valid (N must be even and ≥ 6)
-4. Increase timeout for larger instances if needed
-5. Check solver output in the console for detailed error messages

-## License

-This project uses only free and open-source software to ensure reproducibility across different environments.